TorchlightSoftware/front-end-application/README.md

-# component-sandbox
+# Torchlight Job Application

-A sandbox for building Twitter Flight components.
+A test for front end developers applying at Torchlight Software.
+This test is required for all applicants.
+If you pass we will contact you for an interview.

 ### Installation

 Do the following to get this running on your local machine:

-1. fork the repo (if you are going to be submitting an application)
+1. fork the repo
-2. git clone the repository
+2. git clone your fork
 3. install node
 4. run `npm install`
 5. cd to the project and run `./scripts/build`